 substance of the workshop

 In parallel, broader developments with respect to the law relating to the sources of international law call for a more careful evaluation of the role of interpretation of international law beyond treaties.
-Notably, the ILC completed recently its work on the ‘Identification of Customary International Law’, whereas its work on ‘General Principles of Law’ is still ongoing.
+Notably, the ILC’s previous work on unilateral acts of states provided explicit guidance as to issues of interpretation.
+What is more, the ILC completed recently its work on the ‘Identification of Customary International Law’, whereas its work on ‘General Principles of Law’ is still ongoing.
 It is still an open question whether there is space for the development of rules of interpretation in that context.
-To illustrate this point, the ILC’s conclusions on customary international law are largely agnostic as to the process of determining the content of customary rules whose existence is undisputed.
-This approach can be contrasted with the ILC’s previous work on unilateral acts of states in which it provided explicit guidance as to issues of interpretation.
-More noticeably, the Commission explicitly excluded from the scope of its conclusions the evolution of rules of customary international law through time.
 Apart from these areas, the need arises very commonly in practice for the interpretation of rules stemming from acts of international organisations.
 More generally, are there rules or methods of interpretation with respect to international law beyond treaties?
 How do they compare to the rule(s) of treaty interpretation and to each other?